May 30, 2020

 A German power firm will launch demonstrations of a one-of-a-kind, triple-threat power generating platform off Iraklio, Greece, later this year.

-SINN Power has been testing wave converter modules for five years.
+SINN Power has been testing wave energy converter modules for five years.
 Buoys attached to steel frame components generate energy as waves push them up and down.
 The modular nature of the platform is unique in the industry.

 Researchers have created a device called a ‘shadow-effect energy generator’ that makes use of the contrast in illumination between lit and shadowed areas to generate electricity.
 This novel concept opens up new approaches in harnessing indoor lighting conditions to power electronics.